nanguoshun/English_EveryDay/Day2-Introduction-Actual Story.md

+# Actual Talk Expressions

+nerve-racking

+This week was a nerve-racking week with tons of deadlines to meet.

+project

+You need to project your voice so that everyone can hear you.

+I tried hard to project a positive imag at the job interview.

+to leave or make an impression (on someone)

+She left a great impression on my parents.
+They instantly fell in love with her.

+keep one's fingers crossed / cross one's fingers (for someone or something)

+I hope you ace the exam!
+I'll keep my fingers crossed for you.

 # Actual Story

 Hello, everyone.
 My name is Peter Liptak and I'm looking forward to working with all of you here at EBS.
 As an employee, I'm